I recently saw a question posted by a fellow member in an email forum for financial questions and other information that I follow. The question was:

 A case study from my own experience

-A client who is a high earning professional in his late 40s had purchased a variable policy with a $2 million death benefit.
+A client who was a high earning professional in his late 40s had purchased a variable policy with a $2 million death benefit.
 The client is pretty financially savvy and the agent is someone who I know, respect, and have used with clients in the past.
 This policy was sold to the client prior to my involvement, however.

 The premise was that the client would fund the policy for 10 years and at that point the cash accumulation would be enough for the client to be able to fund a significant portion of his retirement by taking out money on a tax-free basis.